Gochugaru – Everything You Need To Know

 Gochugaru is a coarsely ground Korean chili powder similar to crushed red pepper flakes in texture, traditionally made from sun-dried peppers without the seeds.

-The common names for Gochugaru are Korean chili flakes, Korean hot pepper flakes, and Korean chili powder.
-In the Korean regions, Gochugaru is a must-have spice in the kitchen as it is an essential element for making Gochujang, stews, soups, Kimchi, and the famous cucumber salad.
+Common names for Gochugaru include Korean chili flakes, Korean hot pepper flakes, and Korean chili powder.
+In the Korean regions, Gochugaru is a must-have spice in the kitchen as it is an essential element for making Gochujang, soups and stews, Kimchi, and the famous cucumber salad.
 The chili flakes might look like other flakes and powders on the market but the texture and taste are very different.

-It is noticeably vibrant red in color, and is essential to Korean cooking and used in many Korean dishes.
+It is noticeably vibrant red in color, and is essential to Korean food and cooking and used in many Korean dishes.

 How Spicy is Gochugaru?